nrwl/nx/docs/shared/features/enhance-tooling.md

 ## Modifying the Target Options

 Any changes to the way the tool itself works should be done in the tool-specific config file.
-If there are nx-specific settings that need to be changed for a specific project, you can set that specific value in the `package.json` or `project.json` file for that project.
+If there are nx-specific settings that need to be changed for a project, you can set that value in the `package.json` or `project.json` file for that project.

 For instance, if you need to set the `outputs` for the `build` target, you can define them like this:

 {% tabs %}
 {% tab label="package.json" %}